gddit/roundcube_archive/README.md

 Install
 -------

-To install, put the folder "de_dieploegers_archive" into the roundcube plugin directory and add "de_dieploegers_archive" to the array "$rcmail_config['plugins']" in main.inc.php
+To install, put this into a folder named "de_dieploegers_archive" under the plugin directory and add "de_dieploegers_archive" to the array "$rcmail_config['plugins']" in main.inc.php